viccsneto/music_organizer/README.md

 # Music Organizer

-Organize your music files into folders based on their metadata (genre, decade, bitrate, etc.).
+Organize your music files into folders based on their metadata (genre, bitrate, etc.).

 ## Features
 - Organizes music files into a directory structure based on customizable patterns